This guide is intended for Node Operators participating in the Liquid Collective protocol.

 Operators can customize the webhook call by providing a template for the body, endpoint, and headers, and use the following macros to pass data related to the exit event:

-) is an array of the validators to exit at a given time.
-To get them, the exit daemon fetches all the keys of an operator (via the FundedValidatorKeys
+validators_to_exit (as well as validators_to_exit_pubkeys & validators_to_exit_indexes) is an array of the validators to exit at a given time.
+To get them, the exit daemon fetches all the keys of an operator (via the FundedValidatorKeys event), check their status on the consensus layer to know those already exited, and then make a diff with

-printing array via {{validators_to_exit_pubkeys | toJson}}
+total_requested_exitsprinting array via {{validators_to_exit_pubkeys | toJson}}

 creating a quoted string from an array via {{.validators_to_exit_indexes | join "," | quote}}